-• significant adverse changes in the market, or economic environment where the Group operates;

-- significant decrease in the market value of an asset; - significant increase in the discount rate used for the value-in-use calculations; - evidence of obsolescence and physical damage; - significant changes in the manner in which an asset is used or expected to be used; - plans to restructure or discontinue an operation; - significant decrease in the capacity utilization of an asset; or, - evidence is available from internal reporting that the economic performance of an asset is, or will be, worse than expected.
+- significant adverse changes in the market, or economic environment where the Group operates; - significant decrease in the market value of an asset; - significant increase in the discount rate used for the value-in-use calculations; - evidence of obsolescence and physical damage; - significant changes in the manner in which an asset is used or expected to be used; - plans to restructure or discontinue an operation; - significant decrease in the capacity utilization of an asset; or, - evidence is available from internal reporting that the economic performance of an asset is, or will be, worse than expected.

-Management believes that there is no indication of impairment as of December 31, 2013 and 2012.
-The aggregate carrying values of property and equipment, investment properties and other noncurrent assets amounted to P2.3 billion as of December 31, 2013 and 2012 (see Notes 6, 7 and 8).
+Management believes that there is no indication of impairment as of December 31, 2014 and 2013.
+The aggregate carrying values of property and equipment, investment properties and other noncurrent assets amounted to ₱2.2 billion and ₱2.3 billion as of December 31, 2014 and 2013, respectively (see Notes 6, 7 and 8).